Details

 Description

-The standing buddha, carved in solid wood on its lotiform base, burma, early mandalay period, mid-19th century.
-The posture is … Read more The standing buddha, carved in solid wood on its lotiform base, burma, early mandalay period, mid-19th century.
-The posture is natural, his serene face shows a slight smile.
-The eyes are made of glass for the sake of realism.
-The wood is lacquered and gilded, richly decorated with inclusions of glass beads, the awakened one holds his monastic robe (uttarasanga) in his left hand.
-He holds the myrobalan fruit in his right hand, an allusion to the healing power of buddha.
+Standing buddha, carved from solid wood on a lotus-shaped base, burma, early mandalay period, mid-19th century.
+The posture is natural, … Read more Standing buddha, carved from solid wood on a lotus-shaped base, burma, early mandalay period, mid-19th century.
+The posture is natural, and his serene face bears a faint smile.
+The eyes are made of glass for added realism.
+The wood is lacquered and gilded, richly decorated with glass bead inlays; the enlightened one holds his monastic robe (uttarasanga) in his left hand.
+In his right hand, he holds the myrobalan fruit, an allusion to buddha’s healing power.
 Provenance: estate of the merchant and collector claude de marteau.
-Sold with certificate of provenance h 122 cm x l 55 cm x d 15 cm without the square base: h 107 cm a crack on the side of the dress as well as a small loss on the hand (normal wear, restoration of era): the price has been adjusted.
-We have a very limited quantity of these pieces, all from the same period and origin.
+Sold with certificate of provenance.
+H 122 cm x w 55 cm x d 15 cm.
+Without the square base: h 107 cm.
+A crack on the panel of the robe and a small chip on the hand (normal wear, period restoration): the price has been adjusted.
+We have a very limited number of these pieces, all from the same period and provenance.
 See less

 Returns & Cancellations